Getting started

 Can the bot actually fix bugs and open PRs?

 Yes.
-When a maintainer @mentions the bot on an issue, it clones the repo into an isolated Docker sandbox, reads the code, makes changes, runs tests, and opens a PR.
+When a maintainer @mentions the bot on an issue, it clones the repo into an isolated sandbox (a gondolin micro-VM by default, or a Docker container if LASTLIGHT_SANDBOX=docker), reads the code, makes changes, runs tests, and opens a PR.
 It's not magic — it works best for well-scoped issues with clear descriptions.

 The bot always links back to the original issue and posts validation results so you can review before merging.